Bourton on the Water, Gloucestershire

 Opposite the church is Bourton Manor, visited by Charles I on several occasions.
 Bourton's vicar was Thomas Temple, who also served as a chaplain for the royal household and as a tutor to the king's children.
 The future Charles II came here in 1644, at the height of the Civil War, and stayed at the manor while his soldiers camped where the Cotswold School's playing fields now stand.

-A short walk down the High Street from the churchyard brings you to The Mousetrap, a traditional 18th century inn with blackened beams in the bar.
+A short walk down the High Street from the churchyard brings you to The Mousetrap, a traditional 18th-century inn with blackened beams in the bar.
 This is famously the only pub in Britain named The Moustrap.
 Local tradition has it that novelist Agatha Christie once visited the inn.
 Christie, of course, authored 'Mousetrap', a play which has been running continuously in London since 1952.

 Just west of Bourton runs the A429, which follows the course of the Roman Fosse Way.
 Most local people simply call it 'The Fosse'.
-Between the Fosse Way and the village lies Salmonsbury Meadows, a 44 acre nature reserve and Site of Special Scientific Interest run by the Gloucestershire Wildlife Trust.
+Between the Fosse Way and the village lies Salmonsbury Meadows, a 44-acre nature reserve and Site of Special Scientific Interest run by the Gloucestershire Wildlife Trust.
 Within the Meadows are the remains of Salmonsbury Camp, an Iron Age earthwork enclosure with evidence of occupation as early as the Neolithic period.
-A hoard of Iron Age currency bars were unearthed here in 1860 and Saxon burials have been found on the line of the earthwork defences and inside the enclosure.
+A hoard of Iron Age currency bars was unearthed here in 1860 and Saxon burials have been found on the line of the earthwork defences and inside the enclosure.

 Across the Fosse, and reachable by public footpaths, are the beautiful villages of Lower Slaughter and Upper Slaughter.